The end of the Brexit transition period on 31 December 2020 means that UK businesses are now obliged to comply with the new rules.

 Employers now require a sponsor licence if they wish to hire skilled workers from anywhere outside the UK.
 This applies to hiring EU citizens (except Irish citizens) who were afforded freedom of movement before Brexit.
 Any EEA or Swiss citizens already employed in the UK can continue working for their employer.

-The main ways which non-UK citizens can be hired by UK employers are through the Skilled Worker route and via intra-company transfers.
+The main ways in which non-UK citizens can be hired by UK employers are through the Skilled Worker route and via intra-company transfers.

 Anyone being recruited through the Skilled Worker route needs to prove that: